 We sell a premium cylinder made in England which we have found to last longer than the inexpensive Asian made reproductions one commonly finds online.
 We recommend that you buy the best cylinders possible, so you get the greatest longevity.
 No one wants to re-do this job any sooner than needed.

-Your car has 2 front wheel Cylinders per side and 1 rear per side.
-If you discovered a leaky wheel cylinder you should also replace the brake shoes and clean the drum with brake clean.
-Check your hoses too!
+- If you discover a leaky wheel cylinder, you should replace the brake shoes and clean the drum with brake cleaner.